Products

 - Publicity: Social Media pages created for your show with early posts, emails with newspapers discussing how to get columns printed, etc.

-Product 3: At least 3 artifacts that show work roughly 2/3 of the way through the production process.
+Second Product: At least 4 artifacts that show work from late April through the final production and strike.

 Examples